brian-watkins/elmer/README.md

 And our test should pass.

 Notice that we were able to test-drive our app, writing our tests first, without worrying about implementation details like the names of the messages our `update` function will use and so on.
 Elmer simulates the elm architecture workflow, delivering messages to the `update` function when events occur and passing the result to the `view` function so you can write expectations about the updated html.
-Elmer exposes an `HtmlNode` record and matchers that make it easy to write expectations about the html generated by the `view` function.

-Elmer makes it easy to practice behavior-driven development with Elm.

 ### Commands